Skip to main content

 Molecular Formula: C4H6N4O3S2

-Acetazolamide, USP is available as oral tablets containing 250 mg of acetazolamide respectively and the following inactive ingredients: lactose monohydrate, magnesium stearate, maize starch, povidone, sodium starch glycolate-type A and talc.
+Acetazolamide is available as oral tablets containing 125 mg and 250 mg of acetazolamide, respectively, and the following inactive ingredients: corn starch, gelatin, glycerin, lactose monohydrate, magnesium stearate, sodium starch glycolate (Potato) and talc.

 Acetazolamide Tablets - Clinical Pharmacology

 Acetazolamide is not a mercurial diuretic.
-Rather, it is a nonbacteriostatic sulfonamide possessing a chemical structure and pharmacological activity distinctly different from the bacteriostatic sulfonamides.
+Rather, it is a nonbacteriostatic sulfonamide possessing a chemical structure and pharmacological activity distinctly different from the bacteriostatic sulphonamides.

 Indications and Usage for Acetazolamide Tablets